The Samsung Galaxy S10, S10 Plus and S10e are the best reviewed Galaxy S handsets for a long time.

-How much will it cost to buy the S8 on the Upgrade Programme?
+How much will it cost to buy the Galaxy S10 on the Upgrade Programme?

 As we’ve said above, the scheme works a bit like hire purchase.
 So you pay a bit more than you would you do to buy the phone outright.
 But that extra is for the right to spread your payments.

-If you exercise the option to upgrade after 12 months, you’ll have paid £426.02.
-Samsung then uses the value of the phone you’re trading in, so there’s nothing to pay to upgrade to the new model.
+If you exercise the option to upgrade after 12 months, Samsung will then use the value of the phone you’re trading in, so there’s nothing to pay to upgrade to the new model.